tomaj/hermes/README.md

 ### RedisShutdown

-Shutdown initiated by storing timestamp to Redis to predefined shutdown key.
+Trigger shutdown by setting a Redis key:

 ```php
 $redisClient = new Predis\Client();